 Betfred Free Bet

-Betfred have changed their welcome free bet a few times in recent years but at the moment they are offering a £60 bonus when you place your first bet for £10 or more, and at odds of evens or greater.
+Betfred have changed their welcome free bet a few times in recent years but at the moment they are offering a £30 bonus when you place your first bet for £10 or more, and at odds of evens or greater.
 The bet can be placed on any market, with the exception of any promotional price boosts, but only single bets will qualify (no accumulators etc..).
+As well as the £30 in free bets, you’ll also receive 30 free spins on slots.

 Betfred are another of the major UK players with a huge high street presence and a strong brand.
 Like their major rivals, they are strong in almost every area, with no real weaknesses, so here we focus on the out and out highlights…